gijit/gi/README.md

     Also goroutines are implemented with Lua's coroutines, so they won't interact with the goroutines from a binary Go package.

+A little elaboration on that last point.
+I initially implemented goroutines using reflect, but LuaJIT isn't particularly happy about being called from a non-main thread.
+Most exploratory data analysis works fine, and I figure by the time your code needs goroutines, you probably want to shift to using fully compiled Go code in a library anyway.
+So there are no immediate plans to put more work into the timers and goroutines.
+Simply use a compiled library, and call it from `gijit` if you need them.

 ~~~

 quick install